-In some cases your TV might run into what is known as a High-Bandwidth Digital Content Protection (HDCP) error.
+In some cases your TV may run into what is known as a High-Bandwidth Digital Content Protection (HDCP) error.
 This is an anti-piracy measure which suggests that non-licensed devices should not be receiving any cable TV content.
-Almost all modern TV sets nowadays have to be HDCP-compliant.
+Almost all modern TV sets have to be HDCP-compliant.

-If you’re trying to connect, say a Kodi box to your cable TV using HDMI, especially with higher definition displays, the no-signal message will show up due to HDCP errors.
-You will have to remove the offending device and the connection should be restored.
+If you’re trying to connect a Kodi box, for example, to your cable TV using HDMI, especially with higher definition displays, the no-signal message will show up due to HDCP errors.
+You will have to remove the offending device and that should restore the connection.

 Sometimes your TV needs to be on a different base channel.
 While being on 1 or 2 is the default setting on the TV remote, you need to sometimes move it to 3 or 4.
 This change is for the TV remote only and has nothing to do with your cable or streaming service provider.